Your Comprehensive Guide to CBD Oil

-CBD acts as an anxiolytic in the body’s endocannabinoid system, which explains why most people feel calm and less stressed while using CBD oil.
+CBD acts as an anxiolytic in the body’s endocannabinoid system, which explains why most people report feeling calm and less stressed while using CBD oil.
 While the research is limited, some studies have suggested that CBD may be good for anxious feelings.
 Several of these studies have been discussed by Medical News Today.
-For example, a retrospective study found that nearly 80 percent of participants had improved anxiety after using CBD after two months.

 A lot of people struggle with sleep, and that struggle can affect your overall quality of life.
 In preliminary research, CBD seems to improve sleep and possibly help with some types of sleep disturbances.
 The relaxing effects of the cannabinoid are likely the contributing factor.

 A thorough review was published by the Journal of Pain Research in 2018 to cover the wealth of trials published on cannabinoids and pain.
 Fifteen out of 18 studies concluded cannabinoids like CBD could offer noteworthy analgesic effects, even for patients with pain that was otherwise hard to treat.

 CBD oil has been shown to be well tolerated at doses of as much as 1500mg per day in clinical studies.
 You could potentially take too much CBD, but doing so would likely only lead to more significant side effects, such as drowsiness, diarrhea, or nausea.
 Therefore, as long as you are taking a reasonable, responsible dose of CBD oil, you should have nothing to worry about.

 Other Common FAQs About CBD Oil